 The BS/MS program in occupational therapy at UB is accredited through the 2026-2027 academic year by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 The ACOTE accreditation standards provide the basis for our program competencies.

 Data related to pass rates for new graduates from 2013 onward can be found at the NBCOT website.
 New graduate (NG) data will be populated on the NBCOT website by the beginning of March 2015.
 By definition, candidates are labeled NG from their date of graduation through the next 365 days.

-The total number of graduates from the University at Buffalo Occupational Therapy BS/MS program during the 3-year period of 2013-2015 was 118, an overall graduation rate of 93%.
+The total number of graduates from the University at Buffalo Occupational Therapy BS/MS program during the 3-year period of 2017-2019 was 200, representing an overall graduation rate of 91%.

 |Year||Students Entering||Students Graduating||Graduation Rate|

 |2017||71 ||61 ||86%|

 |2019||81 ||77 ||94%|